-Using a data set of high-resolution image scans of lungs from hundreds of patients provided by the National Cancer Institute, Data Science Bowl participants will develop artificial intelligence algorithms to accurately determine when lesions in the lungs are cancerous.
-This will dramatically reduce the false positive rate that plagues the current technology.
+In 2016 – 2017, competitors used anonymized, high-resolution lung scans from hundreds of patients provided by the National Cancer Institute (NCI), to create algorithms that can improve lung cancer screening technology.
+The participants created algorithms that can accurately determine when lesions in the lungs are cancerous and thereby dramatically decreasing the false positive rate of current low-dose CT technology.

 The 2017 Data Science Bowl will pursue one of the Cancer Moonshot’s key goals: unleashing the power of data against this deadly disease.
 Presented by Booz Allen and Kaggle, the competition will convene the data science and medical communities to develop cancer detection algorithms, and help end the disease as we know it.